 I recently moved and took the opportunity to review my car insurance coverage.

 What I found shocked me.
 I was overpaying for insurance to the tune of $1,000 per year.

 Simple.
 I have two vehicles one of which is an older model that is fully paid for but I had comprehensive coverage on it.

 The other culprit costing me big was super low deductibles.
 I increased my deductibles and dropped the comprehensive coverage on the older car saving myself a ton of money.

 If you have some emergency savings you can probably increase your deductible to $500 or more and not worry about it.
 The funny thing is that I increased my liability coverage across all my vehicles but I still saved a ton of money.

 Refinancing your home loan to a lower rate can save you some big money.
 Imagine decreasing your mortgage payment by $150 a month.
 That’s $1,800 per year.
 That’s money you can invest in a college or retirement fund.

-If you want to see how much you could be saving every month use our free rate quote tool to get a custom refinance quote.
+If you want to see how much you could be saving every month visit our home loan page for a free rate quote tool and get a custom refinance quote.
 You might be surprised by how much money you can save by getting a lower interest rate on your home loan.

 All of these strategies require some work on your end.
 It could take you more time than searching for coupons but your return on investment of time could be huge.
 Instead of getting a return of $5 per hour you could possibly get a return of $500, $1000, or more per hour!